 Upcoming International Study Opportunities

-Dr. Frank Jacobitz, Professor of Mechanical Engineering, has arranged an offering of MENG 260 Thermal Sciences for Summer 2014 in London.
+Dr. Frank Jacobitz, Professor of Mechanical Engineering, has arranged an offering of MENG 260 Thermal Sciences for Summer 2018 in London, United Kindgdom.
 This course fulfills a core engineering requirement usually taken by sophomores in all 3 engineering majors.
-Students who will be sophomores in 2013-2014 or those who will have completed their standard freshman year in engineering (including PHYS 270 and MATH 151) by Summer 2014 are a good fit for this course.
+Students who will be sophomores in 2017-18 or those who will have completed their standard freshman year in engineering (including PHYS 270 and MATH 151) by Summer 2018 are a good fit for this course.
 Contact Dr. Jacobitz for more information.

 Where Can You Study Abroad?